 Does Google sell advertising?

-Yes, Google sells advertising, even to attorneys, but not deceptively and in most contexts, it’s germane to what you’re looking for.
+Yes, Google sells advertising, even to attorneys, but not deceptively and in most contexts, it is germane to what you are looking for.
 The advertising sold is relevant to a Google search you recently might have undertaken.
 For example, Google tries not to display lawyer ads when you are searching for a sink for your kitchen.
-If you search for a Colorado Workers’ Compensation Attorney ads from competitors may appear within the body, and alongside, the search result.
+If you search for a Colorado Workers’ Compensation Attorney, ads from competitors may appear within the body, and alongside, the search result.
 They have some of the most sophisticated algorithms that organically and commercially genuinely strive to give you what you want.
 Its helpfulness should outweigh the minor marketing annoyance in most circumstances.
-Google also provides the searcher with reviews that can be valuable – even the bad review.
+Google also provides the searcher with reviews that can be valuable, even the bad reviews.

 Check the attorney website out.

-Last and most important: look at the attorney’s website.
-If it is unprofessional, ridiculous, uninformative, dated, “too good to be true:” Perhaps that is a good indicator of what you might experience if you contact that attorney.
+Last and most important, look at the attorney’s website.
+If it is unprofessional, ridiculous, uninformative, dated, or too good to be true, perhaps that is a good indicator of what you might experience if you contact that attorney.
 Compare attorney websites and the amount of information provided.
-You might not necessarily want a Ph.D. dissertation, but advertising that is informative and helpful might be a useful insight to be considered when deciding who will help you in a very complicated legal process.
+You might not necessarily want a Ph.D. dissertation, but advertising that is informative and helpful might be a useful insight to consider when deciding who will help you in a very complicated legal process.

 Make a decision.